WPCJATH/ART-SAFEBOX/README.md

 # ART-SAFEBOX
-TA Group Project code implementation of The HK PolyU COMP3334 Computer System Security of Group 39.
+A Group Project code implementation of The HK PolyU COMP3334 Computer System Security of Group 39.
 This is a Client/Server based system which is built as a safe guarded digital artwork exchanging platform.

 ## System Design